 - Exercise, even if it's just a little bit every day.

 - Take short naps if you need to, but not too close to bedtime.

 Nausea and Vomiting

 These can happen before, during, or after treatment.
-The good news is that a lot of drugs can ease queasiness.
+The good news is that a lot of drugs can ease upset stomach.
 Your doctor will probably recommend specific ones based on the kind of chemotherapy you’re getting.
-You might need to try a few different nausea medicines before you find the right one for you.
+You might need to try a few nausea medicines before you find the right one for you.
 Or you might need to take more than one.